 If you’re looking for the best healthy cookbook to provide you with a bit of culinary inspiration, then read on!

-Information is at our fingertips on the internet and that includes a huge range of wonderful healthy recipe websites.
-However, there’s something about flicking through the pages of a beautiful cookbook that I find inspiring.
+The internet offers a wealth of information, including a wide range of wonderful healthy recipe websites.
+However, there’s something about flicking through the pages of a beautiful cookbook that inspires me.

-When I think “I’d like to cook X”, I search for that recipe on the internet.
+When I think, “I’d like to cook X,” I search for that recipe online.
 When I need inspiration on what to cook, I go to a cookbook and leaf through it for ideas.
-I find it quite enjoyable to sit down with my pile of cookbooks at the end of the week to plan and prepare meals the following week.
+I find it quite enjoyable to sit down with my pile of cookbooks at the end of the week to plan and prepare meals for the following week.
 (What a geek!)

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)